mvught/JAMF-and-bputil/README.md

 ## JAMF

 ### Smart Groups
-We have to make 3 smart groups because we have 3 levels:
+To work properly with bputil, we need 3 smart groups.
+Here is an example:
 * Full
 * Medium
 * No Security (Off)